Training Load & Fitness

 TSB Range Status What's Happening Recommendation

--10 to 0 Neutral Balanced training/recovery Normal training - sustainable long-term
+-10 to +5 Normal Balanced training/recovery Normal training - sustainable long-term

-Below -30 Overreaching High fatigue - risk zone Back off!
+Below -35 Severely Fatigued Very deep fatigue - risk zone Back off!
 Rest before illness/injury

 How Training Stress is Calculated